Gamesright

 Management, organization and tools

-We use services, platforms and software from other providers (hereinafter referred to as "third-party providers") for the purposes of organizing, managing, planning and providing our services.
-When selecting third-party providers and their services, we observe the legal requirements.
+We use services, platforms, and software from other providers (hereinafter referred to as "third-party providers") for the purposes of organizing, managing, planning, and providing our services.
+We comply with legal requirements when selecting third-party providers and their services.

 In this context, personal data may be processed and stored on the servers of third-party providers.
-This may affect various data that we process in accordance with this data protection declaration.
-This data may include, in particular, master data and contact details of users, data on transactions, contracts, other processes and their contents.
+This may affect various data that we process in accordance with this privacy policy.
+This data may include, in particular, user master data and contact details, data on transactions, contracts, other processes, and their content.

-If users are referred to third-party providers or their software or platforms as part of communication, business or other relationships with us, the third-party providers may process usage data and metadata for security purposes, to optimize the service or for marketing purposes.
-We therefore ask that you observe the data protection notices of the respective third-party providers.
+If users are referred to third-party providers or their software or platforms as part of their communication, business, or other relationships with us, these third-party providers may process usage data and metadata for security purposes, service optimization, or marketing purposes.
+We therefore ask you to observe the privacy policies of the respective third-party providers.

-• Types of data processed: Content data (e.g. entries in online forms); usage data (e.g. websites visited, interest in content, access times); meta/communication data (e.g. device information, IP addresses); contract data (e.g. contract subject matter, term, customer category).
+• Types of data processed: Content data (e.g., entries in online forms); usage data (e.g., websites visited, interest in content, access times); meta/communication data (e.g., device information, IP addresses); contract data (e.g., subject matter of the contract, term, customer category).

 • Affected people: Communication partners; users (e.g. website visitors, users of online services); interested parties; business and contractual partners.